uptudev/forestry/README.md

 Then, the logger's internal print calls will be asynchronous futures.
 This is useful for logging in async functions or in async contexts. `await`ing the logger's methods will return the same `&mut Logger` as before, so chaining is still possible (although only by adding `await` to every call).

-`async` is compatible with `static`, and will allow for `.await`ing on the static calls if both features are enabled.
+`async` is compatible with `static` as of version `1.9.0`, and will allow for `.await`ing on the static calls if both features are enabled.

 ## Contributing